-A few weeks ago, I shared with you our Summer Bucket List.
-On that list was hiking as a family.
+On the blog we’ve talked about creating an Intentional Summer and making a “summer bucket list.”
+This year on that list was hiking as a family.
 As you know, we have a toddler.
 Hiking with a toddler can be a little bit more … well difficult.
 We have taken several hikes as a family, and I thought it would be fun to share with you some tips we’ve picked up along the way to make hiking with a toddler fun.

 Overall, just relax and have fun.
-If your toddler starts screaming, don’t worry about it.
+And if your toddler starts screaming, don’t worry about it.
 It happens to everyone at some point.
 You’re creating memories as a family, showing them God’s amazing creation, and forming healthy habits that will benefit your family for years to come.